Pasindu-Ranasinghe/3-3-Rubic-Cube-Solver/README.md

 # Rubiks-cube-solver
-This is a 3×3 Rubic Cube solving web application
+This project is a rubik's cube solver built using opencv and flask web framework

-Features: Manual Color Calibration, Manual six sides inputs, User friendly graphical solving steps
+Color detection: Done using Opencv

-Solving Algorithm : Kociemba's two-phase algorithm
+Solving the algorithm: Koceimba algorithm

-Web App Stack : Flask micro web framework
+Application built : Flask micro web framework

 Below given the screenshots of the application: